guggero/blockchain-demo/README.md

 Changes in detail:
 * Static HTML/JS, so it can be served with GitHub Pages
 * Use AngularJS for rendering the page
+* Expert Mode that shows many details
-* Show/implement concept of mining difficulty
+* Show/implement concept of mining difficulty (in Expert Mode)
-* Show duration and speed of mining process
+* Show duration and speed of mining process (in Expert Mode)
 * Toggle between TX/Coinbase and Data view
+* Crypto/Misc page

 ## Send Thanks